Hectorvee/Data-Communications-Java/README.md

 - Handling file transfer and integrity
 - Managing peer-to-peer communication

-### 7. **Enhancing FireworkDisplay with Particle Systems and JavaFX GUI**

-While primarily related to GUI and OOP, this folder includes enhancements to the FireworkDisplay project with particle systems and JavaFX GUI features.
-It covers:

-- Integrating particle systems for dynamic visual effects
-- Enhancing the FireworkDisplay application with modern JavaFX features
-- Implementing simulation and animation features

 ## Getting Started

 To get started with the projects in this repository: